veracity/veracity-documentation/common/markdown/egest/egest.md

 # Price model
-The prosess of egesting data is at the moment not subject to cost.
+The prosess of ingesting data is at the moment not subject to cost.
 Storage does have cost related to it, and you may find additional information HERE